Happy 2023 and welcome to my 8 best money saving travel tips, after budgeting, planning and saving thousands of pounds.

 Please note that I advocate a long-term game plan for families who want to save and travel more without the grey areas of opening 100 credit cards and earning millions.
 Nothing wrong with this and I did it at the beginning but it is hard to keep and easy to slide down the rabbit hole.

-As a Muslim travel blog with thousands of readers, I advocate going slow but making it part of your life this way it’s an automated process to every spending.
+As a Muslim travel blog with thousands of readers, I advocate going slow but making it part of your life.
+This way, it’s an automated process for every spending.

-To remind people to actually plan in advance, to put a little bit of effort to achieve their dreams of travelling with family, to be part of the 10% rather than 90% of the population.
+To remind people to actually plan in advance, to put a little bit of effort into achieving their dreams of travelling with family, to be part of the 10% rather than 90% of the population.

-Nothing is given for free and nothing is not achievable whether it is your dream Umrah, dream honeymoon or dream family holiday.
-Travelling more in 2022 is definitely possible and it doesn’t have to break the bank.
+Nothing is given for free, and nothing is not achievable, whether it is your dream Umrah, a dream honeymoon or a dream family holiday.
+Travelling more in 2023 is possible, and it doesn’t have to break the bank.